Norm Anchors Make Model Edits Last: Experimental Setup and Implement Details

 \subsection{Implementation details}

-\paragraph{Estimating the anchor norm.} NAS requires a single scalar anchor level $a \coloneqq \mathbb{E}\| v^{\mathrm{new}}\|^2$ measured on a clean (unedited) model.
+\paragraph{Estimating the anchor norm.} NAS requires a single scalar anchor norm $\tau \coloneqq \bigl(\mathbb{E}\| v^{\mathrm{new}}\|^2\bigr)^{1/2}$ measured on an original (unedited) model.
 In all experiments, we estimate this expectation by performing pilot edits on $N=1000$ randomly sampled facts and computing the empirical mean of the resulting $\| v^{\mathrm{new}}\|^2$ values.
 We use the same editing site and the same base editor configuration as in the main sequential-editing runs.

 \paragraph{Integration with base editors.} NAS is implemented as a lightweight post-processing step on the target value vector produced by the base editor.
 When inserting NAS into an editor, we only introduce two NAS-specific hyperparameters: (i) the pilot sample size $N$ (fixed to $1000$ throughout this paper), and (ii) a boolean flag \texttt{use\_nas} indicating whether to enable the rescaling rule.
 All other hyperparameters and logic---including the computation of $\tilde v_n^{\mathrm{new}}$, optimization settings, and update rules---are inherited \emph{unchanged} from the attached editor.
 Unless otherwise stated, when we refer to ``NAS'' as an independent editing method, it denotes \textbf{AlphaEdit} equipped with NAS (i.e., AlphaEdit\,+\,NAS).